 This page may contain affiliate links.
 I receive a small commission at no cost to you when you make a purchase using my link.
 This post is about delicious Indian Spiced Tilapia in Coconut Milk!

-I love dinners that are easy, quick, delicious and budget friendly.
+I love fish recipes that are easy, quick, delicious and budget friendly.
 Indian Spiced Tilapia in Coconut Milk checks every one of those boxes!

 Fish really is the original fast food.
-The tilapia cooks really quickly, however, I like to let it simmer awhile so that the flavors can infuse for a more delicious meal!
+The tilapia, mainly a freshwater fish, cooks really quickly.
+However, I like to let it simmer awhile so that the flavors can infuse for a more delicious meal!

-What Ingredients Are Needed To Make This Dish?
+What Ingredients Are Needed To Make This Fish Curry?

 All you will need is: